Hope Counselling Service provides counselling support to young people (16 to 21) experiencing a wide range of difficulties

 As teenagers grow and develop it is common for them to want to engage in counselling independently.
 In this case it would be useful for you to attend at least the first part of the first session with your child, if possible, to find out more about how the process works and provide any useful information.
 If your teenager would like you to be more involved, we can certainly accommodate that.
 At our first meeting, we will be able to make a plan that suits you and your child.

-If your child is younger, typically between 12 and 15, or if there are serious concerns for their health and wellbeing, it is important you are more involved.
+There are times when it is important you are more involved.
 The level of involvement could include anything from regular phone contact with their counsellor, to engaging in a combination of individual and family sessions.
 This can be discussed at the first session in more detail and a plan can be made that will best suit the needs of your family.